adamc3123/dotfiles/vim/cheatsheet.md

 :CloseHiddenBuffers     Closes all buffers except the current buffer

 ## Tips
-==              Use to indent a single line or visual block
+==              Auto indent a single line or visual block =ap             Auto indent the paragraph
 ~               Switch case of the character under the cursor {Visual}U       Switch case of highlighted text
+:vnew           Open a new vertial split window